-It is the unofficial end of summer, the last long weekend before fall and most likely, the weekend you want to sneak out of town for your last summer getaway.
-With Labor Day weekend just around the corner, you might be wondering where to go.
+It’s the unofficial end of summer, the last long weekend before fall, and most likely the weekend you want to sneak out of town for one last summer adventure.
+If you’re thinking of last minute Labor Day weekend getaways to squeeze out a little bit more fun in the sun, you’re probably wondering where to go.
 As the holiday weekend approaches, flights have filled up and hotel rooms are sparse, and whatever is left out there is getting pretty pricey.
 If you don’t want to pay way to much for your Labor Day vacation, you have to do a bit of strategizing.
-Luckily for you,
+Luckily for you, we’ve done the legwork, so you can have all the fun!

 Avoid the Popular Labor Day Hot Spots

 Certain cities tend to relish in the Labor Day spotlight, but you can save more and ditch the large crowds by thinking just a little outside the box.
-Rather than big cities, look out for smaller towns and communities where there is still a main attraction or attractions that you can enjoy without breaking the bank on flights, hotels and restaurants.
+Rather than big cities, look out for smaller towns and communities where there’s still a main attraction (or attractions) that you can enjoy without breaking the bank on flights, hotels and restaurants.

 Consider Traveling Before or Beyond Labor Day